DeedClaim

 A Montana TOD deed is designed to take effect on the owner’s death (or, if there are multiple owners, on the death of the last owner to die).4 It has little effect while the owner is alive.
 The owner can revoke (cancel) the TOD deed5 or sell the property6 at any time.

-The interest left to a beneficiary in a TOD deed is “subject to” any transfer the owner makes before death.8 If the owner sells the property, the beneficiary receives nothing.
+The interest left to a beneficiary in a TOD deed is “subject to” any transfer the owner makes before death.8 The beneficiary receives nothing if the owner sells the property.

 Yes.
 A Montana TOD deed can always be revoked, even if the deed includes language that says otherwise.9 Three types of documents can revoke a Montana TOD deed: